BlazerYoo/website-theme/README.md

 # website theme
 Add light/dark theme to your website

-Made with the [Dark Reader](https://github.com/darkreader/darkreader) api.
+Made with the [Dark Reader](https://github.com/darkreader/darkreader) api

 Theme preference is saved using `localStorage`